AyushRoy2001/AyushRoy2001.github.io/README.md

 Created drone license plate text spotting dataset (500 images) and underwater text dataset (300 images).
 Worked on an anchor-free RPN network using MSER and SWT on the features extracted from a Swin Transformer network.
 Paper accepted in AIA. </br>
 Supervisor-Prof. P Shivakumara
 - Summer Research Intern, IISc, Bangalore, India Jul 2023 – September 2023 </br>
 Used CLIP for supervised NR IQA.
-Finetuning the image encoder with a custom cross entropy loss for regression and creating an optimal subspace using quality-relevant text prompts and Gram-Schmidt orthonormalization.
-Finally, projecting the image embedding into the subspace to calculate the MOS score with the help of cosine similarities.
+Finetuning the image encoder with a custom cross-entropy loss for regression and creating an optimal subspace using quality-relevant text prompts and Gram-Schmidt orthonormalization.
+Finally, projecting the image embeddings into the subspace to calculate the MOS score with the help of cosine similarities.
 To be submitted to CVPR 2023. </br>
 Supervisor-Prof. Rajiv Saundararajan